Group Therapy in Phoenix

 • What if I shut down or share too much and feel exposed?

-These concerns are common- and part of what makes group meaningful.
-You won’t be pushed to share before you’re ready, and part of the work is creating a space where people can show up honestly, at their own pace.
+It’s common to have questions or hesitations about group- many people do.
+Those concerns are welcome here and often become part of what makes the experience meaningful.
+You won’t be expected to share before you’re ready.
+Part of the process is creating a space where people can show up honestly and at their own pace, and many people begin simply by listening.